What are the best leadership books for project managers? Well, ask 10 leaders and you’ll probably get 10 different lists.

 I was given this book when I attended a management course and it’s a popular book – probably the one on this list that you would have heard of before.

-I liked it because it is about authentic leadership, not trying to change yourself to fit the mould of what you think a leader should be.
+I liked it because it is about authentic leadership, not trying to change yourself to fit the mold of what you think a leader should be.

 It will help you be introspective and understand your personal style.